hexbatch/apple-core/layer-docs/c-personal-layers/notes.md

 # Notes

-Make note tokens that have text, images, links, and a list.
+Make note elements that have text, images, links, and a list.
 The list is made up of other notes

-Each note is a new token created based on a type defined here.
+Each note is a new element created based on a type defined here.
-Notes are also a set, which contain note tokens in its list.
+Notes are also a set, which contain note elements in its list.
 Lists can be nested this way.

 Each note can have a name which is the standard attribute name.